Unusual Options Activity Insight: Gap | Benzinga

 Unusual Options Activity Insight: Gap

-Shares of Gap (NYSE:GPS) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $29.39.
+Gap (NYSE:GPS) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $30.27 following the option alert.

 - Option Type: SWEEP